That's What I Am: Reception

 In its limited theatrical release of 10 theaters, the film grossed about $6,400 for three days.
-The film holds a 60% rating on Rotten Tomatoes.
+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 Alison Willmore of The A.V.
 Club gave the film a score of D+ praising its way of combining To Kill A Mockingbird with The Sandlot but failing to bring a climax.
-The AXS's Joseph Airdo compared it to last year's Flipped.

-The Hollywood Reporters David Rooney was quoted saying that:The film has a crisp, clean look, with decent period production values.
-But its chief distinction is Harris’ empathetic work in an uncharacteristically subdued role, striking stirring notes especially in some strong scenes with his real-life wife Madigan.
+On The Hollywood Reporter, David Rooney wrote: "The film has a crisp, clean look, with decent period production values.
+But its chief distinction is Harris’ empathetic work in an uncharacteristically subdued role, striking stirring notes especially in some strong scenes with his real-life wife Madigan."

 Film School Rejects gave a film a D− praising the teen fun and realistic relationships but criticizing painful acting and loose end script.
 Film Journal International took issue with the film and accused the director of presenting a female character in a film as a slut.

-Michael Leader of the Den of Geek gave the film 1 out of 5 stars criticizing the over the top acting of Ed Harris and Randy Orton while The New York Times compared it to a mix of Hallmark movie and The Wonder Years.
+The New York Times compared it to a mix of Hallmark movie and The Wonder Years.